mara5896/Portfolio-Web-Application/README.md

 ---

-## **Known Issues**

-The contact form is currently not functioning as intended due to a Supabase account expiration.
-The project exceeded the 90 day usage period.
-I am actively working on resolving the issue.

-All other features of the application remain functional.

----

 ## **Future Improvements**

+* Make the layout responsive for mobile and tablet devices
+* Replace the hero image
 * Integrate data structures and algorithms into application features
 * Add AI driven functionality
 * Implement authentication to restrict access to admin features
 * Create a private Messages page accessible only within the application
 * Restrict Portfolio page controls so only the owner can add or remove projects
-* Replace the hero image